AdaCore/training_material/courses/fundamentals_of_ada/030_basic_types/10-subtypes.rst

    Explanations

-   A. This generates a run-time error because the first enumeral specified is not in the range of :ada:`Enum_Sub_T`
+   A. This generates a run-time error because the first enumeral specified is not in the range of :ada:`Weekdays_T`
    B. Compile error - no type specified
    C. Correct - standalone subtype
    D. :ada:`Digits 6` is used for a type definition, not a subtype